workgroupengineering/Documentation/tutorials/todo-list-app/adding-new-items.md

 Observable.Merge(vm.Ok, vm.Cancel.Select(_ => (TodoItem)null))
 ```

 This code takes advantage of the fact that `ReactiveCommand` is itself an observable which produces a value each time the command is executed.
-You'll notice than when we defined the commands they had slightly different declarations:
+You'll notice that when we defined the commands they had slightly different declarations:

 ```csharp
 public ReactiveCommand<Unit, TodoItem> Ok { get; }